ucb-152/lab6/README.md

 Follow the steps above to implement the `nki_predict` kernel in `kernels.py`.

 - Hint 1: You don't need to program much for Step 1
-- Hint 2: You may need to break Step 2 into two seperate steps: 1) identify the max values and 2) identify the indices of the max values.
+- Hint 2: You may need to break Step 2 into two separate steps: 1) identify the max values and 2) identify the indices of the max values.
 Both of the NKI APIs you need for this can be found in the [NKI ISA manual](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/nki.isa.html).

 Once you have completed the kernel, run the following command to confirm your implementation works:
 ```bash